wisniewskikr/rep_examples_spring3mvc/Spring3Mvc-example-crud/Readme.txt

 DESCRIPTION
 ===========

-This is example project built by using framework Spring 3 MVC and Hibernate 4.
+This is example project basing on framework Spring 3 MVC and Hibernate 4.
 It shows example implementation of CRUD database actions: create, read, update and delete entities from database.
 This project consists of following pages:
 - table page		: all entities of user from database all displayed here;